janezhu918/Wi-Finder/README.md

 # Wi-Finder
-An app that allows users to find free wifi hotspots in New York City based on zipcode or current user location.
+An app that allows users to find free wifi hotspots in New York City based on zip code or current user location.

 ## Introduction
 In the world we live in today, most people are always attached to their mobile phones or laptop and connected to the internet, whether you are a student, freelancer, software developer, or just someone who wants to share on social media.
 However, not everyone has an unlimited data package on their phone plan or a WiFi connection at home.
 International tourists visiting New York City may not want to purchase a phone just for the short period of time that they're here.
 Luckily, New York City offers numerous free WiFi hotspots for people to use.
-These hotspots are offered by LinkNYC kiosks, public libraries, subway stations, tourist landmarks, and etc. This app enables users to find the closest free WiFi connection based on their zipcode or current location.
+These hotspots are offered by LinkNYC kiosks, public libraries, subway stations, tourist landmarks, and etc. This app enables users to find the closest free WiFi connection based on their zip code or current location.
 Users can access the location, network name, and notes about these hotspots both online and offline (while they're getting to their next free WiFi connection).
 Users can save information about a WiFi hotspot to the app or to their photo library as a screenshot with the tap of a button.

 ## Technologies
 - Swift 4